halilayyildiz/miner-guard/README.md

 Cryptocurrency Miner Pool Status Checker

 ## About
-This application simply checks earnings of the miners on ahashpool.
+This application simply checks earnings of the miners on [Ahashpool](ahashpool.com).
 Supports multiple users and periodically updates miner earnings via pool service API.

 ## Demo
 I am simply hosting this application on DigitalOcean Ubuntu droplet.
 You can access the demo app via the link below: